 B.A., Bowling Green State University, History

 M.A., University of Chicago, Center for Latin American Studies

-My current research is focused on Modern Chilean history with a particular focus on urban, cultural, and social history.
-I am interested in the function of solidarity during the dictatorship of Augusto Pinochet (1973-1990) within Chile and within a broad community of exiles.
-My project centers media and information campaigns that sought truth in a time of misinformation and obfuscation.
-In analyzing such truth campaigns my research follows the tensions of media within the dictatorship looking at the establishment of local and international bulletins, oppositional press, and the communities most effected by State censorship and misinformation.
+My current research is focused on Modern Chilean history with a particular focus on publics, media, urban histories, and politics.
+I am interested in media – at local levels within poblaciones as well as national and transnational media – during the dictatorship of Augusto Pinochet (1973-1990).
+My project centers media and information campaigns that functioned as counter-publics in relation to the policies implemented by the civil military regime.
+My research follows the tensions of media within the dictatorship looking at the establishment of local and international bulletins, oppositional press, and the communities most effected by State censorship and misinformation.

-In the summer of 2018 I received a Tinker scholarship from the Center for Latin American and Caribbean Studies (CLACS) at MSU.
+In the summer of 2019 I received a second Tinker scholarship from the Center for Latin American and Caribbean Studies (CLACS) at MSU.
 With these funds I have conducted preliminary dissertation research in Santiago, Chile.
-I have had the honor of meeting with scholars on social and cultural history of Chile’s poblaciones (low income, often auto-constructed neighborhoods around the capital city) and aquatinted myself with archival collections at various foundations, organizations, and national research centers in Santiago.
+I have had the honor of meeting with scholars on social and cultural history of Chile’s poblaciones and continued archival research at MMDH, FASIC, Educación y Comunicaciones, and private collections of journalist that worked in the 1970s and 1980s.

 IAH 206: Biotechnology & The Human Condition – Fall 2017

 IAH 203: Latin America & The World – Spring 2018; Fall 2018; Spring 2020

 Research Assistant for Dr. Walter Hawthorne for the Enslave project – Summer 2018